kevin-grylls/MSA-Front-with-React-SSR/README.md

 ## Configuration

-- Make sure backend services is built and running on any connectable network so that service is operating.
+- Make sure prepare setting backend services up and running on any connectable network so that service is operating.

 - Or you can insert configurations as your enviroment such as development, staging and production.

-- Next.js, Mobx and Apollo Client are dependencies of this service.
+- Legacy services or BaaS are dependencies of this service.

 ```js
 ## Place where you insert configurations parameters